gsinghjay/zodiac-engine/memory-bank/activeContext.md

 - **Web Interface Functional**: The web interface is now fully functional, with improvements to error handling and configuration issues resolved.
 - **Prepare for Next Phase**: The major refactoring effort (FastAPI best practices, API structure migration) is complete.
 All tests are passing.
 - **Planning**: Reviewing the `Natal Chart Expansion Plan` (`docs/natal-chart-expansion-plan.md`) to prepare for implementation.
+- **Roadmap Reprioritization**: Updated the project roadmap to prioritize API structure reorganization and SQLite-based data persistence.

 ## Recent Changes